FLN football team: ALN Team

 A year before the formation of the FLN team, two former Algerian players and coaches decided to train in Tunis, the first selection that would represent Algeria, they are Ahmed Benelfoul and Habib Draoua.
 In 1956, the team was formed.
 And in May 1957, the team was approved by the National Liberation Front and decided that it would represent the National Liberation Army as there were players who came from the maquis.
 The team is mainly composed of amateur players playing in Algeria and Tunisia.
-The first game was played in 1 June 1957 in Chedly Zouiten Stadium against Tunisia.
+The first game was played on 1 June 1957 in Chedly Zouiten Stadium against Tunisia.
 Between May 1957 and April 1958, they played many matches in the Maghreb and the Middle East to support the independence cause; the team is credited with 42 victories.
 This selection will contribute to the birth of the formation of the FLN Team a year after its creation.